Recent and Upcoming Assessment Hearings

 The projects listed below have been scheduled for a public hearing to authorize assessments or referred for further consideration.

-No upcoming hearings at this time.
+There are no upcoming hearings to authorize assessment projects at this time.

 Upcoming Hearings to Confirm Assessment Rolls